10 Common Questions from Children with Grief

 8. Was it my fault that they died?

-This magical thinking can be amplified if they may have said something hurtful to the person who died such as “I hate you,” or “I wish you would die.”
+This thinking can be amplified if they may have said something hurtful to the person who died such as “I hate you,” or “I wish you would die.”
 Perhaps the last experience they had with the person who died was getting into an argument with them.
 Perhaps they made a wish that something bad would happen to the person who died.
 Perhaps they have a memory of saying something unkind or hurtful to that person.

 Back to the Top